 In addition, major market players have been involved in introducing advanced products to gain a key position in the industry.
 For instance, Daikin Industries Ltd. initiated optional equipment tools for productive inverter screw chiller; series with refrigerant R-1234ze(E).
 The water-cooled chiller range is available from 340 kW to 1600 kW of cooling capacity, the chiller range (TZ series) is available from 130 kW to 830 kW cooling capacity, and the water-cooled chiller range is available from 340 kW to 1600 kW cooling capacity.

 On the basis of HVAC type, the Middle East and Africa HVAC market is categorized into heating, cooling, and ventilation, wherein the cooling category is further classified into VRF, split unit, ducted split/packaged unit, room air conditioners (RACs), and chillers.
 Of these, during the forecast period, the VRF category is projected to witness the fastest growth.

-Some of the major players in the Middle East and Africa HVAC market are Johnson Controls International PLC, Ingersoll-Rand plc, United Technologies Corporation, Daikin Industries Ltd., Mitsubishi Electric Corporation, Toshiba Carrier Corporation, LG Electronics Inc., Fujitsu Limited, Midea Group Co.
-Ltd., Gree Electric Appliances, Inc. of Zhuhai, Danfoss A/S.
+Some of the key players operating in the Middle East and Africa HVAC market are Johnson Controls International PLC, Ingersoll Rand Inc., United Technologies Corporation, Daikin Industries Ltd., Mitsubishi Electric Corporation, Toshiba Carrier Group, LG Corporation, Fujitsu Limited, Midea Group, Gree Electric Appliances Inc. of Zhuhai, and Danfoss A/S.